durban/choam/README.md

   is not necessarily lock-free
 - Only the default `Mcas` is lock-free, other `Mcas` implementations may not be

-Also note, that while `Rxn` operations are lock-free if these assumptions hold, operations in an `F[_]` effect might not be lock-free (an obvious example is `Promise#get`, which is an `F[A]`, *not* a `Rxn`).
+Also note, that while `Rxn` operations are lock-free (if these assumptions hold), operations in an `F[_]` effect might not be lock-free (an obvious example is `Promise#get`, which is an `F[A]`, *not* a `Rxn`).